mbyram/unit_randomizer/README.md

 Edit the file for the following:

-Set the num_of_units to the desired number of units to create Set the unit_size to the desired size of the units
-Set the csv_path to the desired csv
+Set the num_of_units as an integer to the desired number of units to create Set the unit_size as an integer to the desired size of the units Set the csv_path as string to the desired csv

 After compiling the program with `cargo build`, run the exe in the command line: